arenaxr/arena-docs/content/overview/user-guide.md

 ## Permissions

 You'll be asked to give location, microphone, and camera access to the ARENA site.
-If you do not select "yes", you won't be able to use voice, video, or the face tracking avatar.
+If you do not select "yes", you won't be able to connect to the scene location [ATLAS](/content/tools/atlas), use voice, video, or the face tracking avatar.

 ![](../../assets/img/overview/userguide/a3.png)